-Dataset n d Labels Description Phonemes 4509 256 5 Log-periodograms of spoken phonemes Glass 214 7 6 Properties of different types of glass Seeds 210 7 3 Geometric measurements of wheat kernels Iris 150 4 3 Various measurements over species of flowers Wearable 10000 12 5 4 sensors on a human body, recording body posture and activity
+Dataset n d Labels Description Phonemes 4509 256 5 Log-periodograms of spoken phonemes Glass 214 7 6 Properties of different types of glass Seeds 210 7 3 Geometric measure- ments of wheat kernels Iris 150 4 3 Various measurements over species of flowers Wearable 10000 12 5 4 sensors on a human body, recording body posture and activity tuning is hardly found in practice (this is a general problem in clustering given the lack of ground-truth to guide tuning).

 Results.
-Figure 3 reports the performance of the procedures for each dataset.
-Rather than reporting the performance of the procedures under optimal-tuning, we report their performance over a range of hyperparameter settings, mindful of the fact that optimal-tuning is hardly found in practice (this is a general problem in clustering given the lack of ground-truth to guide tuning).
+Figure 4 reports the performance of the procedures for each dataset.
+Rather than reporting the performance of the procedures under optimal-tuning, we report their performance over a range of hyperparameter settings, mindful of the fact that optimal-